Roanhead is special. It's our sanctuary and we need your help to STOP a huge resort being built there!

 3 - Queensland application for 19 lodges and 22 caravan pitches from Peter Thompson, working with CFM Consultants - WITHDRAWN

-4 - Roanhead Resort application for 233 lodges from ILM Real Estate, working with Landal GreenParks and Enzygo - DECISION DUE 24TH NOVEMBER 2025
+4 - Roanhead Resort application for 233 lodges from ILM Real Estate, working with Landal GreenParks and Enzygo - REFUSED

 Roanhead is NOT the right place for sprawling holiday resorts with swimming pools, sports and leisure facilities, spas, shops, bars and restaurants.
-It's adjacent to a National Nature Reserve, and borders multiple habitats for endangered species and protected sites.
-Developers' mitigations put forward by consultants Enzygo have been criticised by multiple conservation organisations including Cumbria Wildlife Trust, the RSPB, National Trust and many more.
+It borders multiple designated sites which are legally protected as habitats for endangered species.
+Holiday park applications were refused on watertight legal grounds following robust objections from multiple conservation organisations including Cumbria Wildlife Trust, the RSPB, the National Trust, Friends of the Lake District and many more.

 Directed and written by Dom Bush and Nancy Burditt